-WHEREAS, the application complies with the Intents and applicable Policies 1, 2, 3, 4, 5, 7, 8, 9, 11, 13, 14 and 15 of this Guideline because the subject property adjoins the mixture of commercial, high-density residential condominiums and single-family residential uses mentioned above, placing it in the activity center that already exists in and around this location; with goods and services available in close proximity to the west of this site and at the Kroger center and the residential uses mentioned above, this small retail center adds to the vitality and sense of place among the mostly disconnected nearby neighborhoods, some of whose residents will be able to walk to this small center for food or to shop at the retail establishments; others will find it a convenient stop on their ways home returning west along Greenwood Road or North on Terry Road; and
+The application complies with the Intents and applicable Policies 1, 2, 3, 4, 5, 7, 8, 9, 11, 13, 14 and 15 of this Guideline as follows.

+The subject property adjoins the mixture of commercial, high-density residential condominiums and single-family residential uses mentioned above, placing it in the activity center that already exists in and around this location.
+With goods and services available in close proximity to the west of this site and at the Kroger center and the residential uses mentioned above, this small retail center adds to the vitality and sense of place among the mostly disconnected nearby neighborhoods, some of whose residents will be able to walk to this small center for food or to shop at the retail establishments.
+Others will find it a convenient stop on their ways home returning west along Greenwood Road or North on Terry Road.

-WHEREAS, as an "activity center", it is appropriately located along a minor arterial road very close to Terry Road, also a minor arterial road, expanding the existing activity center to the west, and it is designed to be of intensity, density, size and mix of uses appropriate for a small neighborhood center; everything within this small center is compact, and it presently is contemplated to include four buildings: a Taco Bell restaurant, another fast food restaurant or coffee shop, and two retail buildings which are connected; and they share parking and work off the same utility infrastructure; and
+As an "activity center", it is appropriately located along a minor arterial road very close to Terry Road, also a minor arterial road, expanding the existing activity center to the west, and it is designed to be of intensity, density, size and mix of uses appropriate for a small neighborhood center.
+Everything within this small center is compact, and it presently is contemplated to include four buildings: a Taco Bell restaurant, another fast food restaurant or coffee shop, and two retail buildings which are connected.
+They share parking and work off the same utility infrastructure.